thomasbattram/thesis/index/thesis.utf8.md

 As the distributions of hit count data was heavily right skewed with an inflation at 0 and 1 (__Figure \@ref(fig:h2ewas-dmp-dist)__), to test the association between h^2^~EWAS~ and number of DMPs I opted to test goodness of fit for variations of Poisson models.
 Of the 6 models tested, the negative binomial hurdle Poisson regression model fit the data best, full results can be found in Supplementary table 5.
 It was found there was some evidence for an association between number of EWAS hits and h^2^~EWAS~ (__Figure \@ref(fig:dmps-and-h2ewas)__).
 There was some evidence of association between the presence of DMPs and h^2^~EWAS~ (beta = 6.2, [95%CI 2.5, 10]) as well as some evidence of an association between number of DMPs (when the number is above 0) and h^2^~EWAS~ (mean increase of 0.63, [95%CI 0.41, 0.84] DMPs when h^2^~EWAS~ increases by 0.1).
 Applying the same method to GWAS data, it was found evidence that the presence of identified SNPs associated with h^2^~SNP~ (beta = 21.9 [95%CI 19.6, 24.1]) and the association between number of SNPs identified (when the number is above 0) and h^2^~SNP~ (mean increase of 1.5, [95%CI 0.93, 2.5] SNPs when h^2^~SNP~ increases by 0.1).

+(ref:h2ewas-dmp-dist-cap) __The distribution of the number of DNA methylation sites identified at P<1x10^-5^ across EWAS of 400 traits__.

-(ref:h2ewas-dmp-dist-cap) The distribution of the number of DNA methylation sites identified at P<1x10^-5^ across EWAS of 400 traits.
+(ref:h2ewas-dmp-dist-scap) The distribution of the number of DNA methylation sites identified at P<1x10^-5^ across EWAS of 400 traits

 \begin{figure}